Kai2510/StabVSP/README.md

 3. Aircraft Body Coordinates In OpenVSP: X - backward, Y - right, Z - upward.
 4. Wind Coordinates: Alpha positive if velocity vector points downwards, Beta positive if velocity vector points right.

-Values in `.stab` file (CL, CD, CS, CMl, CMm, CMn, and those derivatives with alpha, beta, p, q, r) are according to coordinates 2 & 4 (ISO standard) while original data (CFx, CFz, CMx, CMy, CMz and those derivatives with alpha, beta, p, q, r) are according to coordinates 3 & 4 and not used for calculation in the python script except those related `CFy`.
+Values in `.stab` file (CL, CD, CS, CMl, CMm, CMn, and those derivatives with alpha, beta, p, q, r) are according to coordinates 2 & 4 (ISO standard) while original data (CFx, CFz, CMx, CMy, CMz and those derivatives with alpha, beta, p, q, r) are according to coordinates 3 & 4 and not used for calculation in the python script except those related with `CFy`.
 That does not matter since y-direction is the same between coordinates 2 & 3.

 # Usage, Examples and Standard Models